 Email: firstname.lastname@example.org (PGP-encryption available)

-Perpetuum Mobile (PM) has organised residencies for many years, and has been hosting artists at risk under various titles since at least 2013.
-We initiated and curated the On the Move programme, run in partnership with HIAP (Helsinki International Artist Programme), and later also established a network called Nordic Fresh Air, which includes Nordic and Baltic art actors.
+Perpetuum Mobile (PM) has organized residencies for many years, and has been hosting artists at risk under various titles since at least 2013.
+PM initiated and curated the On the Move programme which, like its follow-on network Nordic Fresh Air, included a range of Nordic and Baltic art partners.
 Funded by the Nordic Cultural Point and the Finnish Ministry of Education and Culture (2014-2016), this continued our work with art practitioners at risk.
 A fully funded “Safe Haven-Helsinki” has been up and running since 2016 with the support of the City of Helsinki Cultural Office.

 AR – SAFE HAVENS:

 AR-Safe Haven Helsinki was launched in 2013 and secured core long-term funding from the City of Helsinki in 2016.
-Local partners include the residency organisations HIAP-Helsinki International Artists Programme and Eläintarha Villa, while the AR-Safe Haven Helsinki Steering Committee is made up of the Artists’ Association of Finland, PEN-Finland, the Anna Lindh Foundation, Helsinki Pride, Kianoush Ramezani (individual), the FIME Foundation, Culture for All, and the Finnish Human Rights League.
+In Helsinki we work with a wealth of local partners, including Lapinlahden Lähti and Hietsun Paviljionki, while the AR-Safe Haven Helsinki Advisory Committee is made up of the Artists’ Association of Finland, PEN-Finland, the Anna Lindh Foundation, Helsinki Pride, Kianoush Ramezani (individual), the FIME Foundation, Culture for All, and the Finnish Human Rights League.
 Observers: City of Helsinki (Department for Culture and Leisure), Saastamoinen Foundation, the Saari Residence (Kone Foundation).
-AR-Safe Haven Helsinki grew out of the three-year “On the Move” and “Nordic Fresh Air” programmes which hosted such artists as Ramy Essam the famed “voice of Tahrir square” from Egypt and El Haqed, a leading political hip-hop artist from Morocco.
+AR-Safe Haven Helsinki grew out of the three-year “On the Move” and “Nordic Fresh Air” programmes which hosted such artists as the renowned street artist Ganzeer from Egypt, the prize-winning Issa Touma from Syria, and El Haqed, a leading political hip-hop artist from Morocco.
 AR-Helsinki is part of “Artists at Risk – A European Network of Safe Havens” (AR-ENSH) and “Immigré Artists and Artists at Risk”.

 AR-Safe Haven Berlin welcomed its first AR-Resident in early 2018, funded by EC Creative Europe for the “Re-Build Refuge Europe” network.
 A longer-term residency was initiated with the support of the Cosmopolitan Berlin programme in 2018-2019.
 Further support has been received from federal institutions in 2019-2020.
 In Berlin, Perpetual Mobile (PM) has worked with organisations such as the Institute for Art in Context (UdK, Berlin) of the Berlin University of the Arts, UFAFabrik, SAVVY Contemporary, n.b.k.
 (Neuer Berliner Kunstverein), Apartment Project and other independent spaces.